Chong-Smith/CustomScript/README.md

  7. Except for 0 check (compilation phase) is not supported ；

 contact：
-If you need to contact me, please send a message to my email: 1903779819@qq.com or WeChat: lc01000101
+If you need to contact me, please send a message to my email: 1903779819@qq.com ;